Miracle1207/EconGym/document/Individual Decision Issues/Q1-Does-the-996-work-culture-improve-utility-and-efficiency.md

 This study focuses on the following key questions:

-* **The Impact of Excessive Working Hours on Society**: How do excessive working hours affect macroeconomic variables such as societal output, income inequality, and social consumption?
+* **GDP**​​**​ Impact**​: How do excessive working hours under the “996” system influence macroeconomic output and long-term economic growth?
-* **How "996" Affects Long-Term Personal Utility**: Does the "996" system lead to a decline in personal long-term utility and changes in lifestyle?
+* ​**Individual Utility**​: Does the “996” culture reduce long-term personal utility, health, and overall life satisfaction?
+* ​**Social Welfare**​: To what extent does the “996” system affect overall social welfare, including income inequality and collective well-being?

 ### **1.3 Research Significance**

 * **Evaluation of the Family and Social Utility of Overtime Work:**  This research investigates whether **excessive working hours** can genuinely enhance ​**long-term personal utility**​, or if it only brings ​**short-term economic benefits**​.
 Additionally, the study considers whether individuals' long working hours can truly contribute to the increase of ​**societal output**​.